 - Although transport and entertainment facilities might be short, these affordable states typically brings diverse landscape with many outdoor recreation opportunities, unique local history and culture, and a strong sense of community.

 Give yourself a minute if you’re going to make the deicision on relocating to one of the most affordable states.
 The truth is, you can not rely only on cost of living data to judge whether a new place is suitable for you.
-It is undeniable that you will pay much less mony on house, food, transportation, and others, but it is also important to be aware of what compromises you might have to make.
+It is undeniable that you will pay much less money on house, food, transportation, and others, but it is also important to be aware of what compromises you might have to make.
 For example:

-4. Higher Poverty Rates & Security Issues: Cheaper states often have persistently higher poverty rates, greater economic inequality, and usually come with higher frequency of safety issues.
+4. Higher Poverty Rates & Security Issues: Cheaper states often have persistently higher poverty rates, greater economic inequality, and usually come with a higher frequency of safety issues.

 5. Geographic & Social Isolation: Rural areas are typically isolated with significant distances to major cities, limited public transportation, and potential for social isolation.